 What helps against anxiety disorders?

-The good news is that anxiety disorders are very treatable.
-The choice of therapy depends on the severity of the disorder, the individual's life situation, and other personal factors.
+The good news: Anxiety disorders are very treatable.
+The choice of therapy depends on the severity, life situation, and individual factors.

 1. Psychotherapy

-Cognitive behavioral therapy (CBT) is considered the gold standard.
-It helps to identify and restructure thought patterns and to develop confrontation strategies.
+Cognitive Behavioral Therapy (CBT) is considered the gold standard.
+It helps to recognize, restructure thought patterns, and develop confrontation strategies.

-In severe cases , antidepressants (SSRIs, SNRIs) can help stabilize brain chemistry.
-Sedatives such as benzodiazepines should only be used for short periods and under medical supervision .
+In severe cases, antidepressants (SSRIs, SNRIs) can help stabilize brain chemistry.
+Tranquilizers such as benzodiazepines should be used only short-term and under medical supervision.

 3. Lifestyle & Prevention